Study in NZ with NZTC

 NZTC is a leading tertiary provider in New Zealand with campuses located in Auckland and Christchurch.
 With a range of services and support structures in place, we aim to make the daunting task of moving to a new country as easy as possible for you.
 Over 100 dedicated staff are here to assist you every step of the way.

-To learn more about studying with NZTC as an international student watch the video below:
+To learn more about studying with NZTC as an international student watch the video below or download the prospectus.

 Life in New Zealand